techymaj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [13-change_group]() Write a script that changes the group owner to school for the file hello.
 [100-change_owner_and_group]() Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 [101-symbolic_link_permissions]() Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+[103-Star_Wars]() Write a script that will play the StarWars IV episode in the terminal.